 Black Creek, a Class A trout stream in its lower sections, is classified as a confined river, an aquatic community of relatively large, fast flowing sections of streams with a moderate to gentle gradient.
 Confined rivers typically have high water clarity and are well oxygenated.
-In the one-half mile vicinity of the Site, Black Creek flows northeast through areas of mowed lawn with trees on residential properties and into a more undisturbed riparian/upland forest habitat.
+In the onehalf mile vicinity of the Site, Black Creek flows northeast through areas of mowed lawn with trees on residential properties and into a more undisturbed riparian/upland forest habitat.

-Fish diversity ranges from moderate to high with characteristic fish such as creek chub (Semotilis atromaculatus), bluntnose minnow (Pimephales notatus), and tessellated darter (Etheostoma olmstedi).
-The macroinvertebrate communities within confined rivers tend to be highly diverse.
+Fish diversity ranges from moderate to high with characteristic fish such as creek chub highly diverse.
 Vegetation within confined rivers is limited and algae is the predominant plant occurring in these habitats.